S3 method for mvgam

 - object

-, draws of the transformed linear predictor, i.e. the conditional expectation, are returned.- newdata
+logical; ifFALSE(the default), draws of the linear predictor are returned.
+IfTRUE, draws of the transformed linear predictor, i.e. the conditional expectation, are returned.- newdata

 Optional

-used to fit the model.
+dataframeorlistof test data containing the same variables that were included in the originaldataused to fit the model.
 If not supplied, predictions are generated for the original observations used for the model fit.- ndraws

 Positive

-indicating how many posterior draws should be used.
-IfNULL
+integerindicating how many posterior draws should be used.
+IfNULL(the default) all draws are used.- data_test

 Deprecated.
 Still works in place of

-is supplied, draws from the fitted model's posterior predictive distribution will be used (which will always include uncertainty in any latent trend components)- ...
+logical.
+IfTRUEandnewdatais supplied, expected uncertainty in the process model is accounted for by using draws from any latent trend SD parameters.
+IfFALSE, uncertainty in the latent trend component is ignored when calculating predictions.
+If nonewdatais supplied, draws from the fitted model's posterior predictive distribution will be used (which will always include uncertainty in any latent trend components)- ...

 Ignored